anmolkr186/WOLF-PSORT-using-BioPython/README.md

 * Selenium
 * Tkinter

-You’d also need to download the chromium driver as per your Chrome Browser version.
+You’d also need to download the chrome driver as per your Chrome Browser version.
 The chromedriver.exe file must be downloaded in the C drive of your machine.

 ## Co-contributors
 * Shreya Garg